sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 # Says who?

-Many online sources cite this quotation to Ratzinger.
-The first 'mainstream' source is Dr. Taylor Marshall's website[^1], but by no means was he the first.
+Many online sources attribute this to Ratzinger.
+The first 'mainstream' source is Dr. Taylor Marshall's website[^1] in 2013, but by no means was he the first.
 The quotation has also appeared:

-* In 2013, on Latin Mass Society Chairman[^3]
+* In 2013, on Latin Mass Society Chairman[^2]
-* In 2009, on Summorum Pontificum's blog[^5]
+* In 2009, on The Gregorian Rite[^3]
-* In 2008, on Fish Eaters[^4]
+* In 2008, on FishEaters forums[^4]

-if any further attribution is given, it is always exactly the same.
+if any further attribution is given, it is always exactly the same:

-The identically-repeated attribution is:

 **_Revue Theologisches_, Vol. 20, Feb.
 1990, pgs.
 103-104**

-I tend to view this exacting consistency as a red flag, as humans are inconsistent over time.
+I tend to view this unerring consistency as a red flag.
+Humans are typically inconsistent with attribution.
 A quote from _Pride and Prejudice_ may be attributed to the author only, or the character, or author and book title, or author and book title and publication year, and so on.
+While the attribution may be perfectly legitimate, it could also be a sign of a poor game of Internet telephone, with endless copy-pasting without checking the original source.

-# A strange echo (the Gamber Version)
+# A familiar echo (the Gamber Version)

 Those familiar with the quotation under review have possibly noticed that it bears a strong resemblance to another Ratzinger quotation: